-The Immigrant Education Program is designed to meet the language learning needs of immigrant students and support students in assimilating to a large U.S. Pugge 19:00f.47
+The Immigrant Education Program is designed to meet the language learning needs of immigrant students and support students in assimilating to a large U.S. public high school.

 I. Title IV, Part A - Student Support and Academic Enrichment

 Also provide information for Title IV-A programs and activities planned as a result of needs assessment that align with the Title IV-A budget.